Ozlem Kilic, Interim Vice Provost for Academic Affairs

 Additionally, Williams provides leadership to the Academic Success Center, Veterans Success Center, First-Year Programs, New Student Orientation, Undergraduate Research & Fellowships, Center for Career Development & Academic Exploration, Honors & Scholars Programs, Academic Inclusive Initiatives and campus-wide academic advising initiatives.

-Owen Driskill, Assistant Provost & Chief Operating Officer
+Owen Driskill, Associate Provost & Chief Operating Officer

 Owen Driskill manages the operations of the Office of the Provost and special projects related to the office’s and the university’s mission and vision.
 He also oversees processes that ensure the flow of information to stakeholders and central communications on behalf of the office.
 His responsibilities include: